+Manicurist/Esthetician Course (800 hours): \$ down payment, with equal payments of \$ each.

+Manicuring Course (600 hours): \$ down payment, with equal payments of \$ each.

+Barber Crossover Course (300 hours): \$1,308.33 down payment, with two (2) equal monthly payments of \$1,308.33 each.

+Weekly Payment Plan:

-M fanicurist/Esthetician Course (800 hours): \$ down payment, with equal payments of \$ each.
-M fanicuring Course (600 hours): \$ down payment, with equal payments of \$ each. and ser There are no interest or finance charges assessed on the sum being financed.
-The cost of credit is included in the price of the good rvices offered herein.
+Barber Crossover Course: \$1,000 down payment, with thirteen (13) equal weekly payments of \$225 each.

+There are no interest or finance charges assessed on the sum being financed.
+The cost of credit is included in the price of the goods and services offered herein.
 Student understands that the School accepts payments in the form of cash, check, money order or credit card.

-5. Contract Term; Start Date and Completion Date.
-(PLEASE COMPLETE) a.
-Student's starting date is, 202b.
-Student's calculated completion date is, 202 6.
+Contract Term; Start Date and Completion Date.
+(PLEASE COMPLETE) 5

+- a.
+Student's starting date is , 202. b.
+Student's calculated completion date is , 202.

 Class Schedule.
-The hours of operation are Monday through Friday, 8:30am to 5:00pm for Cosmetology, Class A Barber

-- 6. Class Schedule.
 The hours of operation are Monday through Friday, 8:30am to 5:00pm for Cosmetology, Class A Barber, Manicurist/Esthetician and Manicuring students.
-Cosmetology, Class A Barber, Manicurist/Esthetician and Manicuring students understand and agree that Student must attend a minimum of 30 hours per week. - 7.
-Equipment.
+The hours of operation are Monday through Wednesday, 8:30am to 5:00 pm for Barber Crossover students.
+Cosmetology, Class A Barber, Manicurist/Esthetician and Manicuring students understand and agree that Student must attend a minimum of 30 hours per week.
+Barber Crossover students understand and agree that Student must attend a minimum of 22 hours per week.

+7. Equipment.
 The School agrees to provide and furnish all necessary specialized equipment and instruments that are necessary for the Student's course of training.
 Books and the supplies contained in the kit must be paid for by Student no later than the first day of training.
-Any lost equipment, books or uniforms must be replaced at the expense of the Student. - 8.
+Any lost equipment, books or uniforms must be replaced at the expense of the Student.

 Graduation Requirements.
-Student will be eligible for the State Board examination upon (a) completion of the required hours of training 1000 hours for Cosmetology, 1000 hours for Class A Barber, 800 hours for Manicurist/Esthetician, or 600 hours for Manicuring, (b) the attainment of satisfactory progress in his or her theory and practical grades combined and (c) the payment in full of all out-of-pocket tuition and fees owed to the School or upon satisfactory payment arrangements being made.
-The written examination for Cosmetology and Class A Barber may be taken once Student completes 900 hours. - 9.
-Employment Assistance.
-The School offers no guarantee of placement after graduation but will assist Student in contacting employers, preparing resumes and practicing for employment interviews when requested by Student. - 10.
-Rules and Regulations.
+Student will be eligible for the State Board examination upon (a) completion of the required hours of training - 1000 hours for Cosmetology, 1000 hours for Class A Barber, 800 hours for Manicurist/Esthetician, 600 hours for Manicuring or 300 hours for Barber Crossover, (b) the attainment of satisfactory progress in his or her theory and practical grades combined and (c) the payment in full of all out-ofpocket tuition and fees owed to the School or upon satisfactory payment arrangements being made.
+The written examination for Cosmetology and Class A Barber may be taken once Student completes 900 hours.

+9. Employment Assistance.
+The School offers no guarantee of placement after graduation but will assist Student in contacting employers, preparing resumes and practicing for employment interviews when requested by Student.

+10. Rules and Regulations.
 Student agrees to maintain regular attendance during the period of training in accordance with Student's Attendance Agreement and abide by all rules and regulations contained in the Student Handbook received on the first day of class, as amended from time to time.
-Student will be given reasonable extensions of time to report to the School in the case of illness or any act of God that would necessitate delay. - 11.
-Termination Policy.
+Student will be given reasonable extensions of time to report to the School in the case of illness or any act of God that would necessitate delay.

+11. Termination Policy.
 The School may expel Student if Student is absent from the School campus for thirty (30) consecutive days and not on a leave of absence approved by the School Administration.
 Any action by Student that interferes with normal classroom activity or clinic operation will also be cause for expulsion.
 Any student expelled shall be furnished a written statement that outlines the reasons for such action.
 Any student expelled for misconduct will not be permitted to re-enroll.